-Obviously, if you are converting from a freshwater aquarium to a saltwater aquarium, you already have an aquarium. glass or acrylic?
-It doesn't really matter which, as long as it holds water without leaking.
+Obviously, if you are converting from a freshwater aquarium to a saltwater aquarium, you already have an aquarium.
+Is it glass or acrylic?
+It doesn't really matter, as long as it holds water without leaking.
 The size of the aquarium does matter, though.
 For the most part (there are exceptions) the larger the aquarium for a saltwater aquarium, the better.
-With a smaller (10 gallon or less) aquarium, when a problem comes up, things can get worse in a hurry as there is little "buffer room" for mistakes and problems, such as dangerously high ammonia during cycling, need to be fixed rapidly.
+With a smaller (10 gallon or less) aquarium, when a problem comes up, things can get worse in a hurry as there is little "buffer room" for mistakes and problems.
+Issues such as dangerously high ammonia during cycling will need to be fixed rapidly.

 Filters and Filtration

-Canister filters work quite well in saltwater aquariums, providing enough filtration flexibility to allow the aquarist to add or subtract different filtration options (mechanical, chemical and biological) to suit their needs.
+Canister filters work quite well in saltwater aquariums.
+They provide enough filtration flexibility to allow the aquarist to add or subtract different filtration options (mechanical, chemical and biological) by changing the media in the baskets within the canister to suit their needs.

-Under Gravel Filters (U.G.F.'s), which are still used in many freshwater (and even saltwater) aquarium setups are considered a thing of the past, except for certain (systems requiring low water flow) applications.
+Under Gravel Filters (U.G.F.'s), which are still used in many freshwater (and even saltwater) aquarium setups are considered a thing of the past, except for certain applications, such as systems requiring low water flow.
 U.G.F.'s require quite a bit of maintenance in order to keep them clean and free of nitrate producing tank materials such as uneaten food and detritus.

 Pumps and Powerheads

-The lights used on an FW tank are usually standard or NO (Normal Output) fluorescent bulbs, which will work fine for a fish-only or Fish Only With Live Rock SW tank.
-However, you might consider adding an actinic blue bulb alongside one of the standard tubes, or change over to 50/50's, as these type of fluorescent bulbs greatly enhance the visual look of the tank and the colors of the fishes.
+The lights used on an FW tank are usually standard or NO (Normal Output) fluorescent bulbs, which will work fine for a fish-only or fish-only-with-live-rock saltwater tank.
+However, you might consider adding an actinic blue bulb alongside one of the standard tubes, or change over to 50/50s, as these type of fluorescent bulbs greatly enhance the visual look of the tank and the colors of the fishes.

-Other considerations are the material the light hood is made of, which may not hold up to the corrosive effects of SW, and if you want to upgrade to VHO, PC, or MH lighting, the standard aquarium hood will not hold them.
+Other considerations are the material from which the light hood is made, which may not hold up to the corrosive effects of SW, and if you want to upgrade to VHO, PC, or MH lighting, the standard aquarium hood will not hold those bulbs.
 If you are planning a reef system, lighting becomes much more critical and expensive.
 Spend some time researching your potential lighting needs before running down to your LFS and laying out a lot of your hard-earned cash.
 It has been our experience that the average salesperson working in an LFS doesn't have a clue to what the lighting requirements are for a reef system, which usually results in you ending up with either inadequate or unnecessary equipment.

-In all likelihood the heater(s) being used won't need to be replaced, just make sure this equipment is rated as safe for use in SW, particularly under-gravel cable type units that are often used in FW plant aquariums.
+In all likelihood the heater(s) being used won't need to be replaced, just make sure this equipment is rated as safe for use in saltwater, particularly under-gravel cable type units that are often used in freshwater plant aquariums.

-With the exception of large stones or rocks, most FW tank decorations are useless in SW aquariums, and some items such as plastic plants can even be dangerous to marine life.
-Most marine fish are "grazers" and have a tendency to nibble on everything, and it doesn't take too many eaten fragments of plastic to totally shut down a fish's digestive track.
-As far as items like castles, bubbling divers, and sunken chests, if you are a "true" saltwater naturalist, adding these types of things are unheard of.
-Appropriate types of decorative rocks and corals either non-living or synthetic are generally used for decorating SW tanks, if you are not planning on adding live rock and/or keeping a coral reef system.
+With the exception of large stones or rocks, most freshwater tank decorations are useless in saltwater aquariums, and some items such as plastic plants can even be dangerous to marine life.
+Most marine fish are "grazers" and have a tendency to nibble on everything, and it doesn't take too many eaten fragments of plastic to totally shut down a fish's digestive tract.
+As far as items like castles, bubbling divers, and sunken chests, if you are a "true" saltwater naturalist, adding these types of things is unheard of.
+Appropriate types of decorative rocks and corals, either non-living or synthetic, are generally used for decorating saltwater tanks if you are not planning on adding live rock and/or keeping a coral reef system.

 All in all, conversion from a freshwater to a saltwater tank isn't all that complicated.
-Additional items such as sea salt, a hydrometer, saltwater aquarium books, and a few other supplies will need to be purchased, but by being able to use "some" of the equipment you already have, you're off to a pretty good start.
+Of course, the biggest difference is the need to add sea salt to the water to create a marine environment.
+Additional items needed besides the sea salt will be a hydrometer to measure the salinity, water test kits, saltwater aquarium books, and a few other supplies, but by being able to use "some" of the equipment you already have, you're off to a pretty good start.